jito-foundation/ncn-template/simulation-test-detailed-guide.md

 1. Getting the current epoch from the clock
 2. Calling `do_full_initialize_weight_table()` to create a weight table
 3. Calling `do_set_epoch_weights()` to copy weights from the vault registry to the weight table
-4. This process creates a snapshot of token weights for the current voting cycle
+4. This process creates a snapshot of token weights for the current consensus cycle

 ##### `do_set_epoch_weights()`